Pantitlán metro station: History and construction

 The architects of Pantitlán metro station were Aurelio Nuño Morales and Isaac Broid.
-Originally, Line 8, which runs from the historic center of Mexico City to Constitución de 1917 metro station in Iztapalapa, was planned to run from Pantitlán to Indios Verdes station, in Gustavo A. Madero, northern Mexico City.
+Originally, Line 8, which runs from the historic center of Mexico City to Constitución de 1917 metro station in Iztapalapa, was planned to operate from Pantitlán to Indios Verdes metro station, in Gustavo A. Madero, in northern Mexico City.
 However, the project was canceled due to potential structural issues near the Zócalo area, where it was intended to interchange with Line 2 at Zócalo metro station.

+Name and pictogram

+Pantitlán metro station was named after Colonia Pantitlán, whose name means "between flags" in Nahuatl.
+During the Aztec era, the area (formerly part of Lake Texcoco) was marked with flagpoles to warn canoeists of dangerous currents.
+The station's pictogram features the silhouette of two flagpoles with blank flags.

 Line 1

-The line was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter being a subsidiary of Empresas ICA.
+The line was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter a subsidiary of Empresas ICA.
 Its first section was inaugurated on 4 September 1969, operating from Zaragoza towards Chapultepec station.
 It opened to the general public the following day.
 An eastward extension toward Pantitlán opened on 22 August 1984, operating westward towards Observatorio metro station and connecting Lines 1 and 5.
-Before Pantitlán was opened, Zaragoza served as the terminal for Line 1, and the workshops are located between both stations.
-This positioning indirectly benefited operations by allowing trains to depart every 90 seconds to either station.
+Before Pantitlán was opened, Zaragoza served as the terminus of Line 1, and the workshops are located between the two stations.
+This configuration indirectly benefited operations by allowing trains to depart every 90 seconds to either station.

 Pantitlán is an underground metro station with an interstation tunnel to Zaragoza measuring 1,320 m.
-The passenger transfer tunnel connecting Line 1 with Line A is approximately 600 m long, making it the third-longest in the system, after those at Atlalilco and La Raza stations.
+The passenger transfer tunnel connecting Line 1 with Line A is approximately 600 m long, making it the third longest in the system, after those at Atlalilco and La Raza stations.

 In 2016, the station underwent renovation work.
-The station was closed on 11 July 2022 for modernization work on the tunnel and technical equipment of the line.
+The station was closed on 11 July 2022 for modernization of the line's tunnel and technical equipment.
 After fifteen months of renovations, authorities reopened Pantitlán station on 29 October 2023.
-Excélsior reported in July 2024 that all the modernized stations had leaks of varying dimensions, despite authorities having stated they would seal them during the repairs.
+Excélsior reported in July 2024 that all the modernized stations had leaks of varying dimensions, despite authorities having stated that they would be sealed during the repairs.

 Line 5

-Cometro built the line and its first section was opened on 19 December 1981, with operations extending toward Consulado station.
-Pantitlán is an at-grade metro station where the segment between it and Hangares station transitions from street level to underground.
-This section is 1644 m long.
+Cometro built the line, and its first section opened on 19 December 1981, with operations extending toward Consulado station.
+Pantitlán is an at-grade metro station whose segment between it and Hangares station transitions from street level to underground.
+This section measures 1644 m.
 Remains of mammoths, fish, and birds were discovered during its construction.

 Line 9

+Line 9 is located alongside Río Churubusco Avenue.

-Cometro built the line and its first section was opened on 26 August 1987, with service toward Centro Médico station.
-Pantitlán is an elevated metro station with a 1380 m long bridge connecting it to Puebla station.
-Additionally, there is a train shed after the station.
-During the station's construction, a tusk and a molar of a mammoth were discovered at a depth of 13.5 m.
+Cometro built the line, and its first section opened on 26 August 1987, with service toward Centro Médico station.
+Pantitlán is an elevated metro station with a 1380 m long viaduct connecting it to Puebla station.
+Additionally, a train shed is found after the station.
+During the station's construction, a mammoth tusk and molar were discovered at a depth of 13.5 m.